EDCD/EDDI/README.md

   * a voice command spoken by the pilot whenever they change ship ("Ship handover complete") that provides a run-down of the ship the pilot is now in
   * a voice command spoken by the pilot before they launch ("run pre flight checks") that carries out a check of areas such as insurance, repairs /etc./
   * a voice command spoken by the pilot when they wish to see their ship in https://www.coriolis.io/ ("Display my ship in coriolis")
+  * a voice command spoken by the pilot when they wish to see their current system in https://www.eddb.io/ ("Show this system in EDDB")
+  * a voice command spoken by the pilot when they wish to see their current station in https://www.eddb.io/ ("Show this station in EDDB")
   * a voice command spoken by the pilot when they wish to check the current discounts on their ship ("Report on ship discounts")
   * voice commands spoken by the pilot when they wish to check the current status of their ship ("Report" and "Quick report")
   * voice commands spoken by the pilot when they wish to check just the damage on their ship ("Damage report")